Drumsticks1/TS3-LogDataViewer/README.md

 ## Current Features
 ### Multiple sortable tables
-- Client List
+- Client list
-- Ban List
+- Ban list
-- Kick List
+- Kick list
+- Complaint list
-- File upload List
+- File upload list

 ### Custom implementation or provided web interface
 You can either use the provided web interface (index.html) or implement the control section and the different tables into you existing website (see "Install Instructions").